Harry Wall (American football)

 Harry Wall (1878–1942) was an American college football coach and physician.
-He was the 15th head football coach at the University of Richmond in Richmond, Virginia serving for one season, in 1904, and compiling a record of 1–5.
+He was the 15th head football coach at Richmond College—now known as the University of Richmond—serving for one season, in 1904, and compiling a record of 1–5.
 A native of Winchester, Virginia, Wall graduated from the University of Virginia School of Medicine and played football at Virginia as a halfback, lettering in 1903.

 Wall later practiced medicine in Norfolk, Virginia and was a member of the surgical staff at St. Vincent's Hospital there.
 In 1920, he was commissioned as a captain in the Medical Corps of the United States Army.